Katha Upanishad: The theory of Atman, Oneness and Plurality

+5th Valli

-Life is highest joy, and what happens after death - Fifth Valli
+Life is highest joy, and what happens after death

 The fifth Valli of the Katha Upanishad is an eschatological treatise.
 It begins by stating that human body is like a Pura (Sanskrit: पुर, town, city) with eleven gates that connect it to the universe.
 The Katha Upanishad asserts that an individual who understands and reveres this town of eternal, non-changing spirit, is never crooked-minded and is always free.
 The Self dwells in swan, in the atmosphere, in man, in wide spaces (Varasad), in eternal law, and everywhere in the universe.
 It is born of water, it is born of kine, it is born of Ṛta (right, truth, ethics, morals, eternal law), and it is born of stone (mountains) as the great Ṛta, as it ought to be.
 This Self is worshipped by all the gods.
 Body dies, Self doesn't.